A twin-decoder structure for incompressible laminar flow reconstruction with uncertainty estimation around 2D obstacles: Results

 \subsection{Correlation levels}

 In this section, the correlation levels obtained between the shape reconstruction and the flow prediction errors are commented.
-To further show the interest of the twin-AE architecture, two close network structures are considered, namely the dual auto-encoder (dual-AE), and the U-net dual auto-encoder (U-dual-AE).
+To further show the interest of the autoencoder architecture with twin-decoder (twin-AE), two close network architectures are considered, namely the dual autoencoder (dual-AE), and the U-net dual autoencoder (U-dual-AE).
 The dual-AE architecture is simply obtained by removing the skip connections of the twin-AE, while the U-dual-AE exploits skip connections coming from the encoder path instead of the reconstruction path.
 To ensure a fair comparison, the same configuration is used for all three architectures.
 A concatenation with constant tensor is applied to the flow decoder of the dual-AE, so its number of parameters is equal to that of the U-dual-AE and the twin-AE.

 The scatter plots obtained with the twin-AE on the training, the validation and the test sets are respectively shown in figures \ref{fig:train_set}, \ref{fig:validation_set} and \ref{fig:test_set}.
 Associated correlation levels are 0.772, 0.931 and 0.954, meaning that strong linear relations are observed on the validation and test set.
 Regarding the training set, the weaker correlation is interpreted as a consequence of the slight overfitting observed during training (see figure \ref{fig:training_history}).
 In comparison, the obtained correlation level of the dual AE on the test set is 0.830, which is significantly weaker than that of the twin AE, thus proving the interest of the skip connections between the two decoder branches (see figure \ref{fig:dual_ae_set}).
 The twin-AE also has slightly lower relative errors than its dual-AE counterpart (3.92\%, 3.57\% and 3.55\% respectively for $u$, $v$, $p$, against 4.30\%, 4.05\% and 4.00\%).
 Finally, the U-dual-AE architecture exhibits almost no correlation between $e_s$ and $e_f$, with a computed correlation level of 0.385 (see figure \ref{fig:udual_ae_set}).
 Adversely, the relative error levels of the U-dual-AE are significantly lower (3.01\%, 1.94\% and 1.94\%), which is in line with results from the literature \cite{Chen2019}.